wordofwarning/wordofwarning.org/current/2018-worksahead/index.md

 Box Office Tel: 0161 232 6089 (Z-arts: NB tickets not yet on-sale)

 #### Access Information
 Age advisory: 14+ (parental/guardian discretion).
 Duration: the double bill will last up to 2½ hours, including an interval (*running order tbc*).
-Both works largely spoken English; Emma Geraghty's also includes live music.
+Both works largely spoken English; Emma's work also includes live music.
 For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### What people have said about Works Ahead
 >*A cathartic, funny and brutally honest show about bodies, particles and the universe.*<br><a href="http://afronalysis.com/2017/05/14/review-superposition-stun" target="_blank">Afronalysis (2017 review)</a>